 Why They’re Good

-Like every bug, thrips have their place in Mother Nature’s peking order.
+Like every bug, thrips have their place in Mother Nature’s pecking order.
 Outside of providing food for many beneficial bugs, recent studies have found that several types of thrips actually carry pollen, making them itty bitty little pollinators.

 When They’re Bad